VineetKiragi/CMPE-257/Paper/paper.md

 # Abstract
 Our project presents a question-answering model based on natural language processing (NLP) techniques, which was trained and evaluated on the Stanford Question Answering Dataset (SQuAD).
 This is a major search and machine learning problem that has several usecases in the real world.
 We investigate and explore multiple techniques to find the right machine learning models.
 The model uses a combination of word embedding to generate vector representations of words, sentences, and contexts, which are then used to generate answers to questions.
 Our study includes linear modeling, basic BERT, BERT Large, and BERT Distrilled models.
 The results of our experiments show that the model achieves decent performances on the SQuAD dataset, demonstrating its effectiveness in answering a wide range of questions from the given contexts.

-# Tasks
-- Devansh: work on BERT model and help on linear model.
-- Rahul: work on BERT model and help more with report.
-- Vineet: work on Linear model.

 # Introduction
 Natural language processing (NLP) is a field of computer science and artificial intelligence that focuses on enabling computers to understand, interpret, and generate human language.
 One popular application of NLP is in the development of question-answering systems, which can automatically generate answers to user-provided questions based on a given dataset.The SQuAD dataset is a widely-used benchmark for evaluating the performance of NLP-based question-answering systems.
 In this paper, we evaluated the performace of few question-answering model that is trained on the SQuAD dataset and demonstrate its effectiveness in generating accurate and relevant answers to a wide range of questions.<img width="759" alt="Screen Shot 2022-12-06 at 5 20 21 PM" src="https://user-images.githubusercontent.com/37727735/206065501-0c1d9886-d364-468b-ba50-c64f1e328717.png">